 These insights reflect a growth-oriented mindset, aligning with the findings of Villanueva and Bert, who observed that EPSTs who engage in deliberate practice and reflective preparation demonstrate greater instructional clarity and classroom presence (2776).
 Similarly, the study by Lim et al. underscores that confidence in English teaching is closely tied to linguistic competence and the ability to model language use authentically.
 In addition, these reflections echo the findings of El Masry and Alzaanin, who emphasised that teacher identity formation is strengthened when PSTs are empowered to take ownership of their subject expertise and instructional voice (50).
 Collectively, these insights advocate for a teacher education framework that nurtures both competence and confidence, preparing English majors not only to teach the language but to embody it with credibility, clarity, and conviction.

-Utilisation of Flexible Language.
+3.12 Utilisation of Flexible Language

 EPSTs recognised the necessity of flexible language use in their English instruction to ensure effective communication and enhance student comprehension.
 A key strategy identified was the use of the vernacular, particularly Cebuano, as a tool to make lessons more accessible without sacrificing the objective of improving English proficiency.
 As one participant explained, "If you speak English, it still needs to be translated into Bisaya to be understood" (FGD 7), emphasizing the importance of translation in facilitating understanding.
 Another participant noted, "You really have to explain things to them one by one before they can truly understand.
 You need to repeat it... you need to say it in Cebuano" (IDI 1), showing how essential this approach is for lower-proficiency students who may struggle with English.

 Moreover, many participants highlighted that using the vernacular in combination with English helped bridge the gap for students who had difficulty grasping English-only instruction.
 One PST remarked, "To ensure that the students can understand better, you should use the vernacular" (FGD 4), reinforcing the idea that language flexibility is crucial for effective teaching.
 Another participant reflected, "It’s not always English that’s used in class... my CT said to mix in some vernacular... so the students can cope" (FGD 31), pointing out the practical benefits of incorporating the vernacular to ensure that all students, regardless of their English proficiency, can engage with the lesson.